peppocola/IMPure/README.md

   | Eq
   | Neq
 ```
+A boolean expression could be a boolean constant, an operation on boolean expression or a comparison between arithmetic expressions.
+The available operations on boolean expressions are not, or and and.
+The available comparison operators are less-then, less-equal, greater-then, greater-equal, equal, not-equal.

 ### Interpreter Implementation
 To implement all of the constructs of the IMP language, the interpreter will have to evaluate arithmetic expressions, boolean expressions and the commands we talked about (eg. if, while, ...).
 The results of the evaluation  of the interpreter are wrapped in a *Result* type (similar to Maybe), which is defined this way: